 Depending on retcode program’s end is normal, warning, or error.

 - 2 – Program completed in error

 Define Concurrent Program Executable

 This is the first step.
-You need to define executable for the concurrent program.
-This actually maps excutable file with excutable AOL in Oracle Apps.
+You need to define an executable for the concurrent program.
+This actually maps executable file with executable AOL in Oracle Apps.
 Login to Oracle Applications and navigate to Application Developer -> Concurrent -> Executable.
 Define executable in Oracle Apps as shown below.